TimHeckel/meteor-jquery-ui/README.md

 ##jQuery UI - Meteor Smart Package

+NOTE: I am no longer maintaining this package.
+Please consider using an [alternative on Atmosphere](https://atmospherejs.com/?q=jquery-ui).

 This is a simple port of [jqueryui](http://jqueryui.com/).
 This is jQuery 1.9.2, which matches the stable version of the [jquery ui bootstrap css theme](http://addyosmani.github.com/jquery-ui-bootstrap/).

 ###How to use?